 It’s very no fluff, no-frills.
 There’s very little to get wrong, truly.
 You know, it’s not like you have to be worried about being in front of a camera, cause you’re not in front of a camera.
 It’s just your voice and the text.
 Do you know?
 So those are just some of the modalities of what makes up the membership site content.
 Text, audio, video.
 There are some other things that you can add-in.
 You can add coaching programs.
 You can add a group coaching, you can add like a little mastermind, you can add a Facebook group.

-Now that we understand the modalities of membership, here are some ways to the source material, and this kind of got into Bill's questions quite a bit.
+Now that we understand the modalities of membership, here are some ways to the source material, and this kind of got into Bill’s questions quite a bit.
 So one of his questions was, is there a way to outsource video content?
 Or is there a way to outsource the material?
-So, yesterday we talked about putting together a woodworking membership site.
-So if you remember, we kind of detailed this woodworking course DIY.
-So the first month was tools.
+Yesterday we talked about putting together a woodworking membership site.
+If you remember, we kind of detailed this woodworking course DIY.
+The first month was tools.
 The second month was like introductory projects, where we talk about maybe DIY shelves, gallery shelves, bookcases.

 I mean, it just depends.
 You have to put the project out there and see what people bid, and then you can choose whoever bids the project well, and you’re happy to spend the money on their skill and talent, and so that it’s done for you, or you can choose not to, and then you can create the material yourself.
 That’s where you own the content.
 So you own the contents, you can package the content, you are a product creator at that point.